Here’s a look at St. Patrick’s Day, celebrated on March 17 every year.

 March 17, 2002 - 300,000 marchers and three million spectators make this parade, honoring the heroes and victims of 9/11, the largest parade to date.

 March 17, 2011 - The 250th New York City St. Patrick’s Day Parade is held.

-The parade marches up 5th Avenue, from 44th to 86th streets.
-It is the world's largest St. Patrick's Day parade with more than 150,000 people marching each year.
+The parade marches up 5th Avenue, from 44th to 79th streets.
+It is often called the world’s largest St. Patrick’s Day parade.

 If the 17th falls on a weekday, the parade is held the Saturday before.

-The Chicago River is dyed green, with a secret recipe, each year between 10am and 11am and the parade begins at noon at the corner of Balbo and Columbus Drive.
+The Chicago River is dyed green, with a secret recipe, and the parade begins at noon at the corner of Balbo and Columbus Drive.